tollbridge/tollbridge-wordpress-plugin/README.md

-# Tollbridge.co Wordpress Plugin.
+# Tollbridge.co WordPress Plugin.

 ## Installation

 Download this project as a ZIP file.
-Within the Wordpress plugins section, upload the plugin, then activate it from the list of plugins.
+Within the WordPress plugins section, upload the plugin, then activate it from the list of plugins.

 ## Activation
 A [Tollbridge.co](https://www.tollbridge.co) account is required.
 You'll need the App ID, Client ID and Client Secret from the Tollbridge Integrations section.